List of England Test cricket records: Narrowest win margins (by runs)

 England's narrowest win by runs was against Australia in the second Test of the 2005 Ashes series at Edgbaston.
 Set 282 runs for victory in the final innings, Australia were bowled all out for 279 to give victory to the hosts by two runs.
 This was the second-narrowest win in Test cricket, with the narrowest being the West Indies' one-run win over Australia in 1993.

 Narrowest win margins (by wickets)

 England have won by a margin of one wicket on four occasions, the most recent being the third Test of the 2019 Ashes series at Headingley.
-This match saw the hosts achieving their highest successful run chase in Test cricket of 359 runs, one of only fourteen one-wicket victories in Test cricket.
+This match saw the hosts achieving their highest successful run chase in Test cricket of 359 runs, one of only fifteen one-wicket victories in Test cricket.

 Greatest loss margins (by innings)

 England suffered their greatest defeat by an innings at The Gabba in the first Test of the 1946–47 Ashes series, the first Test match to be played in Australia after the Second World War.
 Going down to the hosts by an innings and 332 runs, this is the fourth-heaviest defeat in Test cricket history.